-If either the Address 1 field or the Address 3 field of the Multi-Link probe request is set to the MAC address of the AP affiliated with an AP MLD that corresponds to the nontransmitted BSSID, then the MLD ID subfield shall not be present in the Probe Request Multi-Link element of the Multi-Link probe request and the AP MLD is the targeted AP MLD.
+If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of an AP affiliated with an AP MLD that corresponds to a nontransmitted BSSID, then the MLD ID subfield shall not be present in the Probe Request Multi-Link element of the Multi-Link probe request and the AP MLD shall be the targeted AP MLD.

+If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of an AP affiliated with an AP MLD that corresponds to a transmitted BSSID or that is not part of a multiple BSSID set, and the AP MLD is the targeted AP MLD, then the MLD ID subfield shall not be present in the Probe Request Multi-Link element of the multi-link probe request.

-If either the Address 1 field or the Address 3 field of the Multi-Link probe request is set to the MAC address of the responding AP that operates on the same link where the Multi-Link probe request is sent, then the MLD ID subfield shall be present in the Probe Request Multi-Link element of the Multi-Link probe request and the targeted AP MLD is identified by the MLD ID subfield, which is set to the same MLD ID value as the one used by the AP that is addressed by the multi-link probe request to identify the AP MLD in the Beacon and Probe Response frames that it transmits.
+If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of an AP and the AP is not affiliated with the targeted AP MLD, then the MLD ID subfield shall be present in the Probe Request Multi-Link element of the multi-link probe request and the targeted AP MLD is identified by the MLD ID subfield, which is set to the same MLD ID value as the one used by the AP that is addressed by the multi-link probe request to identify the AP MLD in the Beacon and Probe Response frames that it transmits.

 35.3.23 BSS transition management for MLDs